mi-schi/php-code-checker/README.md

 * [pdepend](https://github.com/pdepend/pdepend)

-This scripts is a better alternative to configure ant on your jenkins.
-The python scripts are more flexible and can also be used on your local dev machine.
+This script is a better alternative to configure ant on your jenkins.
+The python script is more flexible and can also be used on your local dev machine.
 You can define all settings in the `composer.json` in your project, but you don't have to.
 The scripts also supports exclusion of multiple folders.

 The scripts are tested with `Python 2.6` and `Python 3.5`.